Cheer squad continues to grow to whole new level

 “We brought the fire last year, and we’re bringing even more fire this year,” Banks said.

-Junior Hannah Sullivan and sophomore Carly Antoine are also returners from last year’s squad.
+Junior Hannah Sullivan and junior Carly Antoine are also returners from last year’s squad.

 Junior Sophia Dimasiss Krausz also brings a veteran presence to a squad that does not have any seniors.